nownabe/mclauncher/DESIGN_DOC.md

 * Allowlisted players can launch the server anytime via a web interface.
 * Shut the server down automatically when all the players left.
-* Notify players of the events and the IP address of the server.
 * Low infrastructure cost.
 Zero cost is the best if possible.

 ### Non-goals